Sheigutn/pushbullet-java-8/README.md

 List<Chat> chats = pushbullet.getChats();
 ```

-To get a specific chat, you can use these properties as the param:
+To get a specific chat, you can use one of these properties:
 - The identity of the chat
 - The name of the user this chat is held with
 - The email of the user